SAP-samples/teched2022-DA180/exercises/ex6/README.md

 g = ox.graph_from_polygon(polygon = gdf_RNK_SHAPE['geometry'][0], network_type = 'drive',custom_filter=cf)
 ````

-Check if the network graph object has been successfully downloaded and stored as dataframe "g"
+Check if the network graph object has been successfully downloaded and stored as dataframe "g" and __plot the graph__
 ````Python
 # Check successful object download
 g